kostysh/tg-parser/README.md

 # Telegram Channel Parser

-Download messages from public Telegram channels.
+This project allows you to download messages from public Telegram channels.

 ## Setup

-Clone the repository of the project and execute the following commands:
+To set up the project, clone the repository and run the following commands:

 ```bash
 pnpm install